Column

 # dateFormat

 For dates, will replace the date by the localized date using Moment.js formatting.
-This method automatically sets up date range filtering and proper date rendering.

-By default, it will use the locale boilerplate::date.YmdHis
+By default, it will use the locale boilerplate::date.YmdHis defined in the date.php language file:

 ->dateFormat()

-This renders dates using the default format YYYY-MM-DD HH:mm:ss
+This renders dates using the default format YYYY-MM-DD HH:mm:ss.

 You can specify a custom format using Moment.js display format (opens new window):